dphfox/Fusion/docs/tutorials/fundamentals/scopes.md

 -----

-## Improved Syntax
+## Improved Scopes

 !!! success "This syntax is recommended"
-	It is recommended to use this syntax.
-However, it is technically optional;
-	if it does not fit your technical requirements, the barebones syntax will always be available.

 	From now on, you'll see this syntax used throughout the tutorials.

-Fusion provides alternate syntax for scopes, which improves readability and maintainability.
+Fusion can help manage your scopes for you.
+This unlocks convenient syntax, and allows Fusion to optimise your code.

-To use this syntax, call `scoped()` to create your scopes.
-This creates a normal empty array.
+You can call `scoped()` to obtain a new scope.

 ```Lua linenums="2" hl_lines="2 4"
 local Fusion = require(ReplicatedStorage.Fusion)